 All sessions will be held at the Read Moore Center, 575 SE Broad Street, Southern Pines.

-The next tutor training sessions will be held in late January and early February 2018.
+The dates of the next tutor training sessions TBD.
 Please contact Terry Taylor for more information: email@example.com

 Touch A Life

 In the last program year, over 110 volunteers functioned in a variety of necessary roles, donating thousands of hours of time.
 MCLC is definitely a volunteer-driven community based organization, dependent on people seeking the reward of making a real difference in someone’s life and in their community.